Acalypha glabrata

 Birds

-Provides shelter and food for small insectivorous and frugivorous birds.
+Provides shelter and food for small insectivorous and frugivorous birds, especially ground-feeding birds.

 By Seeds: